organicmaps/organicmaps/README.md

 # Tourism

 This app is for Tajikistan tourists.
-It's based on open source app Organics map.
+It's based on open source app Organic map.

 ## Features of their map